mguinness/hestia-netcore/README.md

 The goal of this repository is to bring you a base template that allows you to host/run ASPNET/Net Core Applications with [Hestia Control Panel](https://hestiacp.com/).

 ## Requisites
-Before you use theses templates make sure you have installed the runtime packages or SDK on your system.
+Before you use these templates make sure you have installed the runtime packages or SDK on your system.
 You can follow these links for more info.

 - [Install .NET on Linux](https://learn.microsoft.com/en-us/dotnet/core/install/linux)
 - [Host ASP.NET Core on Linux with Nginx](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx)